 An offer of admission to the school is valid only for the year stated in the notice of admission.
 An admitted applicant who does not enroll that year may reapply by filing the application for a subsequent year.
 An applicant who reapplies is considered with other students applying that year.
 Admission in one year does not ensure admission for a subsequent year.

 An admitted applicant can request a deferral of enrollment.
 The Law School will consider deferment requests on an individual basis if a written request is submitted with an explanatory statement.
 William & Mary typically grants deferred enrollment for one year if the candidate presents a compelling circumstance.
 Candidates serving in the military, AmeriCorps, Peace Corps, Teach for America, and those with other special considerations may request two-year deferments.
 Detailed instructions for deferment are provided at the time the request is granted.
 Candidates not granted deferred enrollment may reapply for admission in the subsequent year(s).

 Applicants who do not enroll at William & Mary or at any other law school may reapply to William & Mary.
-Reapplying candidates must complete a new application form and submit the application fee.
+Reapplying candidates must complete a new application form.